Graphics Folio Online Short Course

 The tech requirements:

-◦ Access to two separate web browsers, we recommend Safari and Google Chrome
+- An up-to-date web browser (it would be advisable to ensure you have access yo two separate web browsers, we recommend Safari and Google Chrome)

 For some of the specialist workshops, students will require additional materials, which tutors will advise you of in advance.